JPMorgan's Dimon says more stimulus needed, warns businesses won't survive more coronavirus lockdowns

 |JOHNSON & JOHNSON

-Dimon thinks a continuation of some type of unemployment insurance and PPP will “skew the odds of having a better outcome" for the fragile economy.
+Dimon thinks a continuation of some type of unemployment insurance and the Paycheck Protection Program (PPP) will “skew the odds of having a better outcome" for the fragile economy.

-He added that a return to the office that is “done properly” will go a long way to helping alleviate the problems being experienced by all of the businesses that support big office towers and buildings.
+He added that a return to offices that is “done properly” will go a long way to helping alleviate the problems being experienced by all of the businesses that support big office towers and buildings.

 At the height of the pandemic, the Federal Reserve and Congress sprang into action to cushion the economy as lockdowns forced nonessential businesses to close their doors for months nationwide.
 As a result, more than 60 million Americans, at least temporarily, lost their jobs in what has been the sharpest economic slowdown of the post-World War II era.